Review: Strange Sally Diamond by Liz Nugent

 Oooo shit, this is one hell of a novel.

-Coming in at nearly 600 pages, it looks like an intimidating read and ya girl is definitely not a fan of thicc novels, but let me tell you, this does not read like a big ass book.
+Coming in at nearly 600 pages, it looks like an intimidating read and ya girl is definitely not a fan of thicc books, but let me tell you, this does not read like a big ass book.

 There is so much happening all of the time in every single chapter, that the pace never takes its foot off the gas.
 You fly through this fat-bottom girl like… I don’t have a metaphor for this, but whatever.
 It’s a fast read is my point.
 You get it.
 And that’s a testament to Wendig’s plotting and writing voice.